lancemanuel/LManuel_Academic/content/home/affiliation.md

 +++
-title: Other activities at UT that I'm involved with:
+title= "Other activities at UT that I'm involved with:"
 +++

 Advisor, CAEE Deparment Honors Program Advisor